ibilalkayy/100-Days-Of-AWS/README.md

 # AWS Projects Repository

 Welcome to my AWS Projects Repository!
-In this repository, I will be sharing a collection of small projects that showcase the different AWS services and their capabilities.
+In this repository, I will be sharing a collection of projects that showcase the different AWS services and their capabilities.
 Each project will be a separate folder in the repository and contain all the necessary files, including code, configuration files, and documentation.

 # Getting Started